-Paulina Bustamante says she feels grateful every single day that she found her home in a co-op on Cambie Street.
-The freelance writer and box office worker at the Arts Club Theatre moved into a small bachelor pad on the top floor of the Eight Oaks Housing Cooperative seven years ago after putting down a “share purchase” of $3,000 and now pays just $728 a month in rent, considerably less than what the place would likely go for in a conventional rental building.
+Paulina Bustamante says she feels grateful every day that she found her home on Cambie Street.
+The freelance writer and box office worker moved into a small bachelor pad on the top floor of the Eight Oaks Housing Cooperative seven years ago after putting down a “share purchase” of $3,000 and now pays just $728 a month in rent, considerably less than what the place would likely go for in a conventional rental building.

-Unlike some co-ops, rent isn’t tied to annual income levels, although there is a minimum requirement to be approved as a new resident.
+Unlike some co-ops, rent isn’t tied to annual income levels, although there is a minimum requirement to be approved.
 She said most residents of the 42-unit complex have successful careers but emergency subsidies are also available to members.